From time to time while traveling I experience moments that I like to think of as gifts.

 A couple hundred meters downriver, I saw three yaks wading out together into the middle of the water.
 Actually I didn’t see them at first, I heard them.

-Yaks are very large creatures, bigger and more imposing than cows, but also more intelligent.
-They look a lot like walking rugs, or bulls wearing shaggy curtains.
+Yaks are very large creatures, bigger and more imposing than cows, but also seemingly more intelligent.
+They most resemble walking rugs, or bulls wearing shaggy curtains.

 They also make a distinctive and oddly soothing sound that’s impossible to describe in an onomatopoeia, because the bulk of the noise is a deep bass tone, deeper than any human voice.
 If you want to try, however, it sounds a lot like “HRUNGMPH” said quickly and from the chest, then exhaling through the nose.